Feastio

 French toast with maple syrup and bacon

 While buttering my biscuits, Kel enjoyed an order of French toast with maple syrup and thick-cut peppered bacon ($12).
+She also got a biscuit with strawberry butter, her favorite of the five, if I recall correctly.

 At this point, I was feeling super full.
 While you can generally count on me to order dessert at any new restaurant I visit, I had to tap out by this point at Magnolia Table.